BPJandree/AutoGLM/README.md

 	library(devtools)
 	install_github("BPJandree/AutoGLM")

 v.1.0.1b contains a quick fix in the write weightsfile function used for geoDMS users.
-Fix is untested but updating to 1.0.1b will not have any effect on other routines,
+Fix is untested but updating to 1.0.1b will not have any effect on other routines.

 # Release Note for v.1.0.1.